Madipally: Wells

 Chelama is the oldest well in the village, dug approximately 200 years ago.
-Water from this well is considered pure by the villagers.
-Although Madipally is connected to municipal water through pipeline, villagers prefer well water for drinking.
-Villagers take at least two pots of water from this well each day.
-The base of the well is a huge stone which the villagers are unwilling remove for fear of disturbing the water.
-The stone increases the chances of water contamination.
+Although Madipally is connected to municipal water through pipeline, villagers prefer well water for drinking as they consider it as pure.
+It is said that villagers take at least two pots of water from this well each day.
+The base of the well is a huge stone which the villagers are unwilling to remove for fear of disturbing the water.

+The stone is feared to increase the chances of water contamination.
 Despite the stone at the base of the well, it has never run dry.